dataiap/dataiap/day4/README.md

-## TF-IDF
+## Folder Summaries

+In this section, we will automatically extract key terms that describe the emails in a folder.
+This is useful for two purposes.
+First, it can be a crude summary of the emails in each folder.
+Second, it is used to search for and retrieve emails.
+For example, if a term (e.g., "lawsuit") is representative of an email, then we would like to retrieve that email when we search for "lawsuit".

+Today, we will focus on the first purpose.

 ### Term Frequency (TF)

-We would first like to get a sense of the terms (words) that describe the contents in each folder.
 One way to do this is to count the number of times each term occurs in all of the emails in a folder.
 The term that comes up the most must be best represent the folder!

     import os, sys, math
     sys.path.append('./util')